4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change-2/index.md

   <img src="summit.jpg" alt="Finally, the summit"/>
 </div>

 It was strangely underwhelming.
 It was just.. **a rock**.
 But i'm not sure what I was expecting either.
-I guess some part of me, the part raised on Pokémon games, secretly hoped that reaching the summit would trigger a cutscene, grant me a special item, or maybe unlock something within.
+I guess some part of me, the part raised on Pokémon games, secretly hoped that reaching the summit would trigger a cutscene or maybe unlock something within.

 But this is reality.
 Just a rock and a view that doesn't seem too different from what I’d already seen on the way up.